carpentries-lab/metagenomics-analysis/_episodes/06-assembly.md

 ## Assembling reads
-An assembly is a data structure that maps the sequence data to a reconstruction of the target.
+The assembly process groups reads into contigs and contigs into scaffolds, in order to obtain, ideally, the sequence of a whole chromosome.
+There are many programs devoted to
-The assembly process groups reads into contigs and contigs into scaffolds.
-There are many programs devoted to [genome](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2874646/) and metagenome assembly, some of the main strategies they use are: Greedy extension, OLC and De Bruijn charts.
+[genome](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2874646/) and metagenome assembly, some of the main strategies they use are: Greedy extension, OLC and De Bruijn charts.
 When metagenomics is shotgun instead of amplicon metagenomics an extra assembly step must be run.